 Do I Need a Lawyer to File for Bankruptcy in Pennsylvania?

-The Dangers of Pro Se Bankruptcy Filing
+The Dangers of Pro Se Bankruptcy Filing in Pennsylvania

 Before we can address this topic in earnest, we need to address the elephant in the room.
 “But you’re lawyers,” you’re thinking.
 “Of course you would recommend hiring an attorney!”

-So what are those “long-term financial and legal consequences”?
+Bankruptcy filings are complicated and a petitioner must adhere to numerous federal laws, local regulations, and deadlines.
+So, what are those “long-term financial and legal consequences”?
 What mistakes — and penalties — can a lawyer help you avoid?

-Bankruptcy Mistakes (And Their Consequences)
+Bankruptcy Mistakes (And Their Consequences) in Pennsylvania

-Thanks to the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, or BAPCPA, the preexisting laws have become even more complicated over the past 10 years.
+Thanks to the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, or BAPCPA, the preexisting laws have become even more complicated over the past 15 years.

 For starters, you could ruin your entire case.
 If you fail to list a single one of your debts, that debt may no longer be dischargeable.
 If you break rules like missing court dates, leaving out forms, or failing to file the appropriate fees (which are subject to change), your case could be dismissed by the judge.